sahib/misc/performance/3_memory.rst

 .. note::

    Dynamic sounds good, doesn't it?
+Well, it isn't...

+   Pros:

    * Very simple and cheap to produce.
    * High density (many cells per area)

+   Cons:

    * Needs to be refreshed constantly (64ns or so)

-   Fun fact: DRAM enables a hardware-based security attack: ROWHAMMER.
-   Changing a row of DRAM cells can, if done very often, switch a nearby row.
-   This can be used to change data like "userIsLoggedIn".
+   * Makes logic in controller way more complicated.
+   * Relatively slow.
+   * Enables security issues like ROWHAMMER.

 ----